-Here’s the one poll that might explain why Harry and Meghan are retreating from the Royal Family
+Here’s the one poll that might explain why Harry and Meghan are retreating from the royal family

 — Megan Murphy (@meganmurp) January 8, 2020

 Indeed, a poll conducted last year by YouGov bears this out.
-When asked which member of the Royal Family is treated the most “unfavorably” by the media, 39% of survey respondents said Meghan.
+When asked which member of the royal family is treated the most “unfavorably” by the media, 39% of survey respondents said Meghan.
 No other member of the family came anywhere close.
 The next on the list was Camilla, Duchess of Cornwall, with 8%.

-When broken down by gender and age, the results are even more compelling: 43% of women think Meghan is treated the most unfavorably, while almost half of young people (44% of 18-24 year olds) feel the same.
+When broken down by gender and age, the results are even more compelling: 43% of women think Meghan is treated the most unfavorably, while almost half of young people (44% of 18- and 24-year-olds) feels the same.
+(Worth noting that this group is also too young to remember similarly vicious behavior toward Harry’s mother, Princess Diana, who died in a 1996 car crash while being pursued by paparazzi.)

 Big changes are already afoot, however.
 In their newly launched website, Harry and Meghan announced yesterday a “revised” approach to how they will engage with the media.
 Crucially, the couple will no longer participate in the U.K.’s decades-old “Royal Rota system,” the pool that allows British media to cover royal happenings.
 Many entrenched U.K. newspapers are part of this pool, including the Daily Mail, the Daily Mirror, the Sun, and others.